 The Mother-Fetus Bonding Analysis, developed by Dr. Jenő Raffai and Dr. György Hidas in Hungary, is a method designed to enhance the emotional connection between a mother and her unborn child during pregnancy.
 This approach aims to create a strong bond, which can positively impact the child's development and emotional well-being.

 The process typically begins around the 20th week of pregnancy.
 The pregnant woman has a comfortable position and focuses on her inner perceptions, such as breathing, body sensations, and emotions.
-Through guided sessions, the therapist helps the mother connect with her unborn baby by visualizing and interpreting inner images, which symbolize words, feelings, and emotions.
+Prenatal Bonding is a gentle, structured psychotherapeutic method that supports the emotional connection between mother and baby during pregnancy.
+Through guided relaxation, inner attention, and reflective dialogue, the technique helps mothers become more attuned to their own inner world and to their baby as a separate, developing individual.
 This creates a flow of communication between the mother and the fetus, often referred to as the "umbilical cord of both souls".

 Areas of application of the method: